William Contreras Player Props: Brewers vs. Mariners

-After going 1-for-4 with an RBI in his last game, William Contreras and the Milwaukee Brewers take on the Seattle Mariners (who will hand the ball to Logan Gilbert) at 9:40 PM ET on Tuesday.
+After batting .333 with two doubles, seven walks and an RBI in his past 10 games, William Contreras and the Milwaukee Brewers face the Seattle Mariners (who will start Marco Gonzales) at 4:10 PM ET on Wednesday.

-In his last game he had a one-hit showing (1-for-4) against the Mariners.
+In his last game he had a hitless showing (0-for-1) against the Mariners.

 William Contreras Game Info & Props vs. the Mariners